sztaki-hu/ProSeqqo/README.md

 Contributing:
 ------
-If you find any bugs, please report them!
-I am also happy to accept pull requests from anyone.<br>
+If you find any bugs, please report them.<br>
-You can use the [GitLab issue tracker](https://git.sztaki.hu/zahoranl/pathplanner/issues) to report bugs, ask questions, suggest new features or personally:<br>
+You can use the to report bugs, ask questions, suggest new features or personally:<br>
 Kovács András - kovacs.andras@sztaki.hu<br>
 Zahorán László - zahoran.laszlo@sztaki.hu